jacebenson/jace.pro/content/properties/com.glide.cs.general.retry_filtered_list_message.md

 layout: page
 title: com.glide.cs.general.retry_filtered_list_message
 description: ""
-value: "Sorry, I matched more than one item.
-Please retry with these matched options."
 ---
+Sorry, I matched more than one item.
+Please retry with these matched options.